secretstartups/handbook/people-group/learning-and-development/gitlab-groundworks/contribute/index.html.md

 ### Examples of Carousel organization

-- A carousel could be curated to display 3 different journey's related to Emotional Intelligence.
+- A carousel could be curated to display 3 different journey's related to Emotional Intelligence

 ### Channels